foofork/orchflow/README.md

 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue.svg)](https://www.typescriptlang.org/)

 **OrchFlow transforms how you work with AI by injecting orchestration capabilities directly into Claude.** Instead of managing multiple windows or sessions, you naturally orchestrate complex tasks through conversation - Claude becomes capable of working on multiple aspects of your project simultaneously.

-**🔴 IMPORTANT: This is an alpha release.
-APIs and features are subject to change.**

 ## **Quick Example (IN DEVELOPMENT)**